 Figure 1: Percentage of patients arriving in PACU with a temperature equal to or above 36.0°C

-This graph shows that on average 97 per cent of our patients sampled arrive in recovery with a temperature equal to or above 36.0°C. This is an increase from an average of 95 per cent since we last reported in April 2015.
+This graph shows that on average 97 per cent of our patients sampled arrive in recovery with a temperature equal to or above 36.0°C. The average remains consistent since we last reported in April 2017, and is an increase from the average of 95 per cent reported in April 2015.

 Pain-relieving drugs are given by the anaesthetist during surgery to ensure that children are as comfortable as possible after surgery.
 The type and strength of pain relief given will depend on the procedure.
 After surgery, the specialist nurse in the PACU will assess if the child is comfortable using a simple zero to 10 scale (no pain at zero and worst possible pain at 10).
 If necessary, the child will receive further pain relief to ensure s/he is comfortable before going to the ward.